One of the best ways to unlock the creative potential of your smartphone is to learn about perspective in photography.

-So when might this type of photo work best?
+So in what might this type of photo work best?

-- Strong composition – The photo already has a lot of good composition elements in it already.
+- A Strong Composition: The photo already has a lot of good composition elements in it.
 It has a strong leading line, perhaps uses the rule of thirds, and there is a strong main subject.
 In fact, changing to a new angle could detract from the image.
 Keep to a regular angle.

-- Balanced frame – Changing the angle to include more sky could unbalance the frame.
+- A Balanced Frame: Changing the angle to include more sky could unbalance the frame.
 A regular standing position gives you the perspective you’ll be most familiar with.
 A bit like using a 50mm lens gives you an angle of view similar to your eyes.
-There are times where a normal photo can be a real strength.
+There are times when a normal photo can be a real strength.

-- The art of subtraction – When applied correctly, a lot of the angles mentioned here will strengthen the photo.
-Don’t add needless extra elements to the frame though, by for instance using a lower angle.
+- In the Art of Subtraction: When applied correctly, many angles mentioned here will strengthen the photo.
+Don’t add unnecessary, extra elements to the frame, though.
+For instance, don’t use a lower angle.
 Remember to keep your photo simple.

 6. Photograph Through Transparent Objects